uhuohuy/DLRGeoTweet/README.md

 # Citation

-If you use DLRGeoTweet or any of its components, please cite the following publication:
+If you use DLRGeoTweet, please cite the following publication:

 ```bibtex
 @article{hu2024dlrgeotweet,